2003 Nebraska Cornhuskers football team

 The 2003 Nebraska Cornhuskers football team represented the University of Nebraska–Lincoln in the 2003 NCAA Division I-A football season.
 The team was coached by Frank Solich and played their home games in Memorial Stadium in Lincoln, Nebraska.
 After the Colorado game, Solich was fired as head coach.
 Defensive coordinator Bo Pelini served as interim head coach for the Alamo Bowl.
+By firing Frank Solich, Nebraska became the first Division I-A football team to fire a Head Coach immediately following a 9-3 season or better, without a recruiting scandal, or an NCAA investigation, or a sex scandal, or an academic cheating scandal, or some other equivalent scandal.